ChristyDaher/ToDoApp/ReadMe.md

 Project Setup Guide

 Overview

 This guide provides the minimal steps required to set up the necessary components for this project: a PostgreSQL database using Docker and access to the API documentation via Swagger UI.

 Prerequisites

 Please ensure you have Docker installed on your system.

-Docker: Installation Guide for Docker
+Docker: Installation for Docker: https://www.docker.com/products/docker-desktop/

 Getting Started
 1. Start the PostgreSQL Database